 - Verbal: “The Wordy” learner works well with both the written and spoken word.
 These learners thrive in educational settings that have or involve reading and writing, and the meaning or sound of words, such as tongue twisters, rhymes, and limericks.
-They tend to use acronyms, mnemonics and scripting.
-For those that write consistently on a journal, this is ideal.
+They tend to use acronyms, mnemonics, and scripting.
+For those that write consistently in a journal, this is ideal.

 - Lone Wolf: They are introspective and independent.
 They concentrate well, focusing thoughts and feelings on the current topic.
 These learners spend time on self-analysis and often reflect on past events and the way they approached them.
 They prefer to work on problems by retreating to somewhere quiet and working through possible solutions.

 - Synergy: This learner is an individual who benefits from many of the different learning styles, with a combination of several different learning elements.
 I personally have a combination of all the other seven styles.
 What about you?

 In order to keep your community happy and engaging inside your program, they need to be able to progress through it with ease and flow.
 When they reach their end goal and they are satisfied with your core content, they will be your best Ambassadors and be super happy to start spreading the word about it.
 In the 5 Steps to 5k in 5 Days Intensive, we help you to put together group program content together based on the 1:1 process that you already have.